Artwork shows an illustrated row of different people from the waist up

 Overweight and obesity increases the chances that a person will become ill with things like cancer, diabetes, and heart disease.
 On average, people with overweight and obesity die at a younger age and live more years in poor health.
 60% of adults in York are overweight or obese (data from 2022).
 19% of women are obese at their first midwifery appointment for a pregnancy, this increases the chances of gestational diabetes and a child who is overweight.

-In total, 75% of York adults are physically active.
+In total, 78.6% of York adults are physically active, which is better than the England average.
 This means adults who are doing at least two and half hours of activity a week.
+However, only 51.3% of children and young people (aged 5-16) were physically active.

-The national Annual Population Survey asks people about their smoking status, and is considered the best source of this information.
-In York, 9% of adults smoke, this is less than the England average 13%.
-The GP patient survey for Vale of York has similar results, saying that the current smoking rate is 10%.
+The national Annual Population Survey asks people about their smoking status and is considered the best source of this information.
+In York, 9% of adults smoke, this is less than the England average of 13%.
+For York adults who are employed in ‘routine and manual’ jobs, the rate of smoking is higher (15%) but lower than the England average for this group (23%).

 Women are asked if they smoke when they first see a midwife for a pregnancy.
 In York 11% of women said they smoked in early pregnancy.
 The England average is 13%.